-In general, a wagging tail signals happiness, but this isn’t always the case!
-That’s why it’s important to look at all of your puppy’s body cues, as opposed to honing in on just one body part.
+A wagging tail generally signals happiness, but this isn’t always the case!
+That’s why it’s important to look at all of your puppy’s body cues instead of honing in on just one body part.

 To figure out whether your pup’s tail wag comes from a positive or negative emotion, look at the speed and direction of their tail.
 Fast wags accompanied by total hind-end wiggles usually mean your puppy is in a great mood and ready to play!
 On the contrary, slow wags can signal discomfort or anger.
-If your puppy’s tail is clamped over their rear end, pointed down, they’re most likely feeling scared.
-If the tail is perky and pointed toward the ceiling, your pup is feeling confident.
+If your puppy’s tail is clamped over its rear end, pointed down, they’re most likely feeling scared.
+Your pup feels confident if the tail is perky and pointed toward the ceiling.

 Their fur is one of the things that makes each dog unique.
 But did you know fur can also be used as a communication tool?
-If you ever see a strip of hair standing straight up along your puppy’s back, that means they’re feeling a strong sense of aggression or fear.
+If you ever see a strip of hair standing straight up along your puppy’s back, they feel a strong sense of aggression or fear.
 You might see a dog with its hackles raised when approaching an unfamiliar animal or person.

 In addition to studying each of these individual body parts, you can also tell a lot by looking at your dog’s general posture and behavior.
 Playful behavior, for example, is easy to spot.
 If your puppy goes down into a “play bow,” just like the “downward dog” yoga position, it means they’re feeling frisky and ready to play!

 Is your puppy generally assertive or more laid back?
-If they’re trying to establish dominance, dogs tend to stand taller and push their chest out, all in the name of making themselves look bigger.
+If they’re trying to establish dominance, dogs tend to stand taller and push their chest out, all to make themselves look bigger.
 Dominant dogs will also lean against people or other animals, sometimes even barreling right into them.

 Not all dogs are dominant in nature, though.
-To demonstrate submission, you may notice your dog crouching down or leaning away from people.
-Their ears may go flat and they might even offer a paw—think of it like a peace offering!
+You may notice your dog crouching down or leaning away from people to demonstrate submission.
+Their ears may go flat, and they might even offer a paw—think of it like a peace offering!